val-town/val-town-docs/src/content/docs/reference/val-town-sqlite.md

 ---

 Val Town comes with SQLite built-in.
-You can store store and query any relational data.
+SQLite is a lightweight, standard database that supports SQL queries, indexing, and more.
+It's a great way to store structured data.
 It’s backed by [Turso](https://turso.tech/).

 You can store 10mb on the free plan and up to 1gb on the paid plan.
 Contact us if you need more.